lsmucassi/js_full_course/README.md

 You can run functions like 'clear()', 'console.log('Hello World')' on the console and many other javascript functions or code.

 ###### 2.1 Javascript on a script tag
 Javascript can also be written on a HTML file by using the '\<script\>' tag, write your code of choice inside the tag.
+However the results of the output from running js this way can be debugged by using the console utility mentioned above.

 ###### 2.3 Javascript on a text editor
 Alternatively you can write javascript on a file with the extension '.js',